pgbouncer/pgbouncer/doc/config.md

 * Supported record types: `local`, `host`, `hostssl`, `hostnossl`.
 * Database field: Supports `all`, `sameuser`, `@file`, multiple names.
 Not supported: `replication`, `samerole`, `samegroup`.
 * User name field: Supports `all`, `@file`, multiple names.
 Not supported: `+groupname`.
-* Address field: Supported IPv4, IPv6.
+* Address field: Supports IPv4, IPv6.
 Not supported: DNS names, domain prefixes.
 * Auth-method field: Only methods supported by PgBouncer's `auth_type` are supported, except `any` and `pam`, which only work globally.
   User name map (`map=`) parameter is not supported.